MKhalusova/MKhalusova.github.io/content/about/index.md

 Hi!
 I'm Maria Khalusova and in this blog I write about data science topics, and general tech.

-I'm a Product Manager/Developer Advocate at JetBrains where I have been working since 2006 and participated in a ton of projects including IntelliJ IDEA, TeamCity, PyCharm and Kotlin projects.
-My recent focus has been on Data Science/Data Engineering tooling and languages.
+I'm a Senior Developer Advocate at Iterative.ai where I work on bringing the best practices from traditional software development such as version control and CI/CD to ML world.
+Previously I have worked at JetBrains where I participated in many projects including IntelliJ IDEA, TeamCity, PyCharm and Kotlin.

 I'm constantly learning new things around working with data, and I love sharing my knowledge with the community.
 That's why over the years I have presented at a bunch of industry events like JavaZone, PyData, PyCon Canada, AnacondaCON, DataconLA,